Integrating ILI9341 Display with Touch Functionality on STM32F103RB

 Prototype testing at my home.

-This prototype has been running for a month.
-Installed it on 5th July 2018.
+This prototype has been running since 5th July 2018.

 Inside the box.